MLT/CLT to B.S. in MLS

 Earn Your MLS Degree 100% Online

-The MLT to MLS online program allows experienced working professionals to complete degree requirements while remaining in their current position.
-The online MLT program does not required an on-campus component.
-Our MLT program advisor, Allison Waswick, works with each student individually to create an unique program of study that is built around each student's needs.
+The MLT to MLS online route within the UND MLS Program allows experienced working professionals to complete degree requirements while remaining in their current position.
+The online MLT to MLS route does not require an on-campus component.
+Our MLT to MLS route advisor, Allison Waswick, works with each student individually to create an unique program of study that is built around each student's needs.

 MLT Routes of Study

-This route of study is for students who have graduated from an accredited MLT program but want to attend classes on-campus in a traditional format.
-Students with a MLT background take fewer MLS courses than our traditional students.
+This route of study is for students who have graduated from a NAACLS accredited MLT program but want to attend classes on-campus in a traditional format.
+Please refer to the Traditional Route page for further information.

 - Individuals must have earned a degree from a NAACLS accredited MLT program